CPT-GrayWolf/libreadconf/README.md

 The following is only an overview.
 The manpages provided with the library give more in-depth descriptions of the library and its functions (Also see the included examples).

+All functions, constants, and datatypes are provided by the <libreadconf.h> header.

 * **CONFIG \*config_open(const char \*path)**
 This function opens a file and returns a CONFIG associated with it.